core-wg/oscore/draft-ietf-core-object-security.md

 In contrast to CoAP, where OSCORE does not protect header fields to enable CoAP-CoAP proxy operations, the use of OSCORE with HTTP is restricted to transporting a protected CoAP message over an HTTP hop.
 Any unprotected HTTP message fields may reveal information about the transport of the OSCORE message and enable various denial of service attacks.
 It is recommended to additionally use TLS {{RFC5246}} for HTTP hops, which enables encryption and integrity protection of headers, but still leaves some information for traffic analysis.

-# Observe Without Intermediaries {#observe-without-intermed}

-OSCORE is designed to support proxy operations, but may also be used in applications without intermediaries.
-In settings where there are no intermediaries performing Observe operations, the Observe processing may be simplified as is specified in this section.
-The processing specified in this section is not interoperable with Observe processing specified elsewhere in this document.
-Applications must ensure that all nodes of a given deployment use the same Observe processing.

-According to the Observe processing of this appendix the CoAP endpoint using Observe with OSCORE MUST set Inner Observe.
-Any value of the Outer Observe MUST be ignored by the endpoints.
-The processing specified elsewhere in this document applies, with the modifications described in the remainder of this appendix.

-The processing specified in {{observe-option-processing}} and {{observe-replay-processing}} is omitted.

-## Verifying the Request

-Omit the processing of {{observe-ver-req}}.

-## Protecting the Response

-Replace {{observe-prot-res}} with

-### Supporting Observe

-If Observe is implemented:

-Replace step 3 in {{prot-res}} with:

-A. Compute the AEAD nonce as described in {{nonce}}.

-  * For responses that are not Observe notifications:

-      * Either use the nonce from the request, or
-      * Encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
-Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

-  *  For Observe notifications, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
-Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

-## Verifying the Response

-Replace {{observe-ver-res}} with

-### Supporting Observe

-If Observe is implemented:

-Replace step 6 of {{ver-res}} with:

-E. If the response is a notification, i.e. there is an Inner Observe, then

-* If the request was not an Observe registration, then go to 9.

-* If the Partial IV was not present in the response (step 4), then go to 9.

-* Initiate or update the corresponding Notification Number, as described in {{sequence-numbers}}.

-Otherwise, delete the attribute-value pair (Token, {Security Context, PIV}).

-An error condition occurring while processing a response in an observation does not cancel the observation.
-A client MUST NOT react to failure in step 5 by re-registering the observation immediately.

 # CDDL Summary {#cddl-sum}